 I am interested in the conservation of nature.
 To date I have predominantly studied reptiles, amphibians, and sharks and rays.
 My current research lies at the interface of theoretical and applied biology, and uses theory to guide the management of threatened and endangered species.

-I am currently a post-doctoral researcher at Virginia Tech in Holly Kindsvater’s lab, investigation broad life-history patterns across vertebrates from a conservation perspective.
+I am currently a post-doctoral researcher at Virginia Tech in Holly Kindsvater’s lab, investigating broad life-history patterns across vertebrates from a conservation perspective.

 The capstone research project of my undergraduate degree from the University of Sheffield, UK (supervisor: Dylan Childs) investigated the evolutionary consequences of biological invasions.
 Inspired by the introduction of cane toads to Australia, I evaluated how key life-history traits are likely to respond to novel predation pressures and the myriad repercussions of such rapid evolutionary change.